Michael-Reefe/Loki.jl/README.md

 (Loki) pkg> precompile
 ```

 The combined installation and precompilation of all dependencies can take a few minutes (roughly).
-The Julia package dependencies are listed in the `Project.toml` file and will be installed automatically.
+The Julia package dependencies are listed in the `Project.toml` (and `Manifest.toml`) files and will be installed automatically.
 Once installed, back out of package mode with backspace, and then you can start using the package simply with:

 ```
 julia> using Loki